George Amariucai | Associate Professor

 2169 Engineering Hall

-George's research interest lie in the area of cyber security, and its intersections with probability and information theory, cryptography, machine learning, and wireless communications. he has been awarded four NSF grands and one NSA grant, totaling close to two million dollars, for cybersecurity projects focused on unconventional secure key establishment, community-enhanced authentication and procedural-learning-based user authentication.
+George's research interests lie in the area of cyber security, and its intersections with probability and information theory, cryptography, theoretical and applied machine learning, and wireless communications.
+He has been awarded four NSF grands and one NSA grant, totaling close to two million dollars, for cybersecurity projects focused on unconventional secure key establishment, community-enhanced authentication and procedural-learning-based user authentication.

-Amariucai is also passionate about teaching and is an advocate of the hybrid classroom paradigm. in 2015, he received an undergraduate teaching award from Iowa State University's department of electrical and computer engineering.
+Amariucai sponsored and advised multiple graduate and undergraduate students, and published more than 30 articles in various journals and conferences.
+Amariucai is also passionate about teaching, and a big advocate of the hybrid classroom paradigm.
+In 2015, he received an undergraduate teaching award from Iowa State University's Department of Electrical and Computer Engineering.
 He has taught multiple graduate and undergraduate courses, on campus and online, with enrollments ranging from 10 to 350.